 The customer’s expectations for this project were to reduce outsourced maintenance costs for lamps & ballasts, reduce safety risk by increasing their light levels, and reduce energy consumption on the connected lighting load across the campus.

-To meet the project goals of the customer, North Coast Electric’s Energy Solutions Division (ESD) partnered with Holophane to develop a new lighting layout using Holophane’s Phuzion High Bay and EMS Vapor Tight for all the production areas.
-In the interior office spaces ESD utilized a Metalux 28W LED retrofit kit to replace the 4-lamp T12 troffers.
+To meet the project goals of the customer, North Coast’s Energy Solutions team partnered with Holophane to develop a new lighting layout using Holophane’s Phuzion High Bay and EMS Vapor Tight for all the production areas.
+In the interior office spaces the Energy Solutions team utilized a Metalux 28W LED retrofit kit to replace the 4-lamp T12 troffers.
 The exterior lighting was replaced with Forest Lighting high power 200W & 300W area lights.

 Contact the Energy Specialist: